bburns/LanguageModels/docs/report/report.md

 model and solution is significant enough to have adequately solved the problem.
 -->

-The benchmark trigram model achieved a final accuracy of [ ]%, while the best RNN architecture achieved an accuracy of [ ]% - this is a significant improvement, though at the cost of much greater training time ([ ] hours vs [ ] seconds).
+The benchmark trigram model achieved a final accuracy of 18.7%, while the best RNN architecture achieved a test accuracy of 24.4% - this was a significant improvement, though at the cost of much greater training time (8 seconds vs 8.2 hours).

 ## Conclusion